DAVE & BUSTER’S CELEBRATES GRAND OPENING IN RENO

 “This new location raises the bar for the Dave & Buster’s experience,” said General Manager Drew Maheras.
 “Whether you're hosting a celebration in a private Game Suite or cheering on your team in front of our massive 40-foot screen, we've built a space for the Reno community to come together, have fun, and make unforgettable memories.”

-Be one of the first 100 guests in line at Dave & Buster’s Grand Opening on July 28 and score free games for a year!
-Doors open at 10 a.m., so don’t miss out on this opportunity to game all year!
+Be one of the first 100 guests in line at Dave & Buster’s Grand Opening on July 28 and score free games for the day!
+Doors open at 10 a.m., so don’t miss out on this opportunity to game all day!
 Terms and conditions apply.

 Dave & Buster’s Reno hours of operation are Sunday from 10 a.m. - midnight, Monday and Tuesday from 11 a.m. - midnight, Wednesday through Friday from 11 a.m. - 1 a.m., and Saturday from 10 a.m. - 1 a.m.
 For more information, please visit www.daveandbusters.com.